Galileo88/Galileos-Planet-Pack/README.md

 ## GPP Secondary

-This addon mod makes GPP into a distant non-primary system, allowing users to keep Kerbin and the stock planets, and set the Ciro system (GPP's main star) and Gael (not a Kerbin clone named Gael) as the mid-game or end-game.
+This addon mod makes GPP into a distant non-primary system, allowing users to keep Gael and the stock planets, and set the Ciro system (GPP's main star) and Gael (not a Gael clone named Gael) as the mid-game or end-game.
 To be fully compatible with GPP one of the following must occur:

 1. If the other planet pack is large and also replaces the stock solar system it must include a patch to reposition Ciro.